Professional wrestling match types: Doomsday Chamber of Blood match

-The Doomsday Chamber of Blood match was created by Abyss, even though he was never known as a creative genius; however this match came from the mind of the monster.
-This match is a lethal combination of the Barbed Wire Cage, Six Sides of Steel and Sadistic Madness.
-Also, The cage has a barbed wire roof on top.
-This match can be won by making your opponent bleed first then pin your opponent only.
+The Doomsday Chamber of Blood match was created by Abyss.
+This match is a combination of the Barbed Wire Cage, Six Sides of Steel and Sadistic Madness match types, with the cage having a barbed wire roof on top.
+This match is won by making your opponent bleed first, then pinning your opponent for the victory.
 Matt Morgan and Abyss competed in one of these matches at TNA's Lockdown (2009) pay-per-view.

 Electrified Cage match

-The Electricfied Cage match is a match where the ring is surrounded by an electrified steel cage.
+The Electrified Cage match is a variation of a steel cage match where the ring is surrounded by an electrified steel cage.
 The cage can be also used as a weapon.
 The only way to win is by pinfall or submission.
-The Lucha en Jaula Electrificada is another variation of the electrified cage match which the only way to win is by escape.
+The Lucha en Jaula Electrificada is another variation of the electrified cage match in which the only way to win is by escape.
 The cage is turned off in a time interval, allowing the participants a chance at escape before it turns back on.
-Used by the AAA promotion in Mexico.
+This match type is used by the AAA promotion in Mexico.

 Elimination Chamber match

 The Elimination Chamber (known as No Escape in Germany to avoid a potential brand blunder over references of gas chambers in The Holocaust), which was the result of an idea by Triple H and introduced by Eric Bischoff for WWE in 2002, is a steel cage with a grid-locked, chain-linked enclosure with support bars that surrounds the ring entirely, including creating a steel grated (later padded) floor area on the apron.
 Inside the cage, at each turnbuckle, is a clear pod in which competitors in the match wait to join the match.
 As the name implies, this is an elimination-style match, so wrestlers are eliminated one-by-one via pinfall or submission until only one remains.

-The original Chamber, used from 2002 to 2016 was cylindrical, and a re-designed chamber introduced in 2017 was cubic, but still used the same materials with the same 4 enclosures.
+The original Chamber, used from 2002 to 2016, was cylindrical, and a re-designed chamber introduced in 2017 was cubic, but still used the same materials with the same 4 enclosures.

 An Extreme Elimination Chamber took place at the 2006 December to Dismember pay-per-view, where each waiting wrestler was given a weapon.
 Since 2010, WWE has held an eponymous Elimination Chamber pay-per-view every February, with this match type as one of its marquee matches.
 At its 2018 edition, the first-ever women's Elimination Chamber match was held, as well as the first seven-man Elimination Chamber match.